Interactions-Nexus/Nexus-Wiki/interactions/int-renum.md

 -	The renumeration will be decided by the facilitator(s) at the creative layer with consensus of 51%.

--	Having a standard pay for working groups with different skill set is not the best way, but for a same skill set a standard pay can be set.
+-	Having a standard pay for working groups with different skill set is not the best way, but a standard pay for the same skill set is advised.
 Then based on performance the renmeration can be increased.

 - THe renumeration will also vary depending if the member(s) is working full time or part time in the branch.